lightningtgc/sublime-cssorder/README.md

 #Sublime CSSOrder

-> CSSOrder is a sublime plugin for CSS file format from Tencent Alloyteam.
+> CSSOrder is a sublime plugin for CSS file formatting from Tencent Alloyteam.

 > Required Node.js

 ## Intro

-CSSOrder is a css style formatter for [Alloyteam Css Style](http://alloyteam.github.io/code-guide/#css)
+CSSOrder is a css coding style formatter with [Alloyteam Css Style](http://alloyteam.github.io/code-guide/#css)

-It can handle some special case like  'base64 url', 'single comment // ' and so on in css files.
+It can handle some special case like  'base64 url', 'single comment // ' and so on in CSS files.

 ## Usage